Criterion

 SonoTube for protecting the optical tube.
 (This is the

-moons ago, but unfortunately sold prior to a long distance move.)
+I had many moons ago, but unfortunately sold prior to another long distance move.)

 After performing a quick mirror alignment and using the original Criterion eyepieces,